nikolay508/MERN-Real-Time-Chat-App/README.md

 # Chat Application by Nikolay Todorov

 ## ℹ️ About the project
 This app was developed as part of my exam project at SoftUni.
 It features a fully functional back-end implemented with Node.js and a dynamic front-end built with React.
 It is based on a chat application.
-It allows logged-in users to chat with other users on the platform seemlessly with light and dark themes and the option to change your profile picture.
+It allows logged-in users to chat with other users on the platform seemlessly with light and dark themes and the option to change your profile picture. * Using MongoDB and Render for hosting it. *

 ### Here you can see the main pages: <br>
 <img width="1470" alt="Screenshot 2025-04-02 at 22 59 01" src="https://github.com/user-attachments/assets/d85749fe-ddd7-4a2f-b96d-e5dd19617fa7" /><br>